gvwilson/thirdbit/src/fiction/iffy/index.md

 "What's wrong?"
 Iffy asked.

 Aunt Naggie shook her head.
-"I ain't comin' with you.
+"I ain't comin' with you tomorrow.
 Doctor Johel said,"
 she plowed on as Iffy opened her mouth to protest.
 "An' she's right.
-You got your...your skills 'n' all, an' this'll be a big thing for you, but I'd just be weight."
+You got your special talent 'n' all, so they need you, but I'd just be weight."

 "You wou'nt jus' be nothin'!"